 - It is now an option for women with a family history of early menopause.
 Some forms of early menopause (premature ovarian failure) are genetically linked.
 Egg freezing offers a chance to preserve eggs before they are all depleted.

 - It is now an option for women who want or need to delay childbearing in order to pursue educational, career or other personal goals.
 Because fertility is scientifically proven to be age-dependent, freezing your eggs at an early reproductive age may improve your chance for a future pregnancy.
-Until more studies are done, however, this approach must continue to be considered experimental in nature of possible benefit.
 Age does not have a measurable impact on the uterus.

 How does egg freezing work?

 Although sperm and embryos have proved easy to freeze, the egg is the largest cell in the human body and contains a large amount of water.
 When frozen, ice crystals form that can destroy the cell.
 Over the years we have learned that we must dehydrate the egg and replace the water with an “anti-freeze” prior to freezing in order to prevent ice crystal formation.
 We also learned that because the shell of the egg hardens when frozen, sperm must be injected with a needle to fertilize the egg using a standard technique known as ICSI (Intracytoplasmic Sperm Injection).